peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

  * By calling the UnsignedMantissa, Exponent, and IsNegative properties, and calling the IsInfinity, IsQuietNaN, and IsSignalingNaN methods.
 The return values combined will uniquely identify a particular arbitrary-precision decimal value.

+If an operation requires creating an intermediate value that might be too big to fit in memory (or might require more than 2 gigabytes of memory to store -- due to the current use of a 32-bit integer internally as a length), the operation may signal an invalid-operation flag and return not-a-number (NaN).
+In certain rare cases, the CompareTo method may throw OutOfMemoryException (called OutOfMemoryError in Java) in the same circumstances.

+Thread safety:Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).

 ### NaN

     public static readonly PeterO.ExtendedDecimal NaN;